yoni206/gen2satvsmettel/README.md

-This repository inclodes the benchmarks that were used for comparing gen2sat and mettel.
+This repository includes the benchmarks that were used for comparing gen2sat and mettel.